ljoonal/Resonite-Mods/README.md

 This feature can be summarized with the following sentence:
 > Your scientists were so preoccupied with whether or not they could, they didn't stop to think if they should.

-It doesn't spoof anything other than the FPS (like dT for example), so there are definitely ways to find out your real FPS.
+It doesn't spoof anything other than the FPS (like dT for example or the PerformanceMetrics component), so there are definitely ways to find out your real FPS.
 But it does at least currently provide some privacy from most session user manager type of UIs.
 It might also just break some things.

+If you happen to make graphs that display people's FPS, I'd kindly ask you to not to try to work around this, at least if your tool isn't opt-in.

 ## For developers<!-- omit in toc -->